Python3pkg/IPS-Vagrant/README.md

 ```
 Usage: ipsv delete [OPTIONS] <domain> <site>

-  Deletes a single site if both <domain> and <site> are specified, or ALL sites under a domain
+  Deletes a single site if both <domain> and <site> are specified, or ALL sites
-  if only the <domain> is specified.
+  under a domain if only the <domain> is specified.

 Options:
-  --delete-code / --preserve-code
+  --remove-code / --preserve-code
-                                  Deletes HTTP files (project code) with the site entry.
-(Default:
+                                  Deletes project code (HTTP files) with the site
-                                  Preserve)
+                                  entry.
+(Default: Preserve)
   --no-safety-prompt              Skip the safety confirmation prompt(s).
+USE
-USE WITH CAUTION!
+                                  WITH CAUTION!
   --help                          Show this message and exit.
 ```
 When both a domain and site name are provided, the command will delete a single installation.